israelvallejos/ms-java/README.md

 # ms-java
-This is a microservice project with java and springboot
+This is a microservice project with java and quarkus